ALUMNI SCHOLARSHIP WINNERS

-Trisha was inspired by her MATHCOUNTS experience to revive a middle school math competition in her community, spearheading the effort as the tournament director.
+- Trisha (WA) was inspired by her MATHCOUNTS experience to revive a middle school math competition in her community, spearheading the effort as the tournament director.

-As a MATHCOUNTS coach, Lauren has tweaked her teaching methods in a way that has encouraged more girls to join the team.
-She also founded a Mu Alpha Theta chapter at her school and invited female guest speakers to talk about their STEM careers.
+- Lauren (SC) has tweaked her teaching methods in a way that has encouraged more girls to join her math team

-As a MATHCOUNTS coach, Sri has been inspired by the artistic talents of her students to take a more creative, collaborative approach to teaching math.
-She has founded her own nonprofit tutoring business to raise money for her mother's home village in India.
+- Sri (FL) founded her own nonprofit tutoring business to raise money for her mother's home village in India.

 2018: Colin Hill

 Colin was the Competition Coordinator of the longstanding Yale MATHCOUNTS Outreach club.
 He was responsible for organizing MATHCOUNTS Outreach's annual competition for more than 200 middle school students in New Haven, CT.

 After Kaylee learned that her former middle school's MATHCOUNTS program had ended, she set out to restart the program.
 Kaylee also led a student-run tutoring company, Tutoring for Tomorrow, which raised $10,000 annually to support public school extracurricular activities in her community.

 2016: Jacob Wachspress

 Through Princeton University’s Bridge Year Program, Jacob worked as a math teacher for elementary, middle and high school students in Bolivia.